-- Financial assets measured at amortised cost - A financial asset is measured at amortised cost if it is held within a business model whose objective is to hold financial assets in order to collect contractual cash flows and its contractual terms give rise on specified dates to cash flows that are SPPI on the principal amount outstanding.
-The Fund includes in this category short-term non-financing receivables, including cash and cash equivalents, loans receivable and other assets. - Financial assets measured at fair value through profit or loss ("FVPL") A financial asset is measured at fair value through profit or loss if: - (a) Its contractual terms do not give rise to cash flows on specified dates that are SPPI on the principal outstanding; or - (b) It is not held within a business model whose objective is either to collect contractual cash flows, or to both collect contractual cash flows and sell; or - (c) At initial recognition, it is irrevocably designated as measured at fair value through profit or loss when doing so eliminates or significantly reduces a measurement or recognition inconsistency that would otherwise arise from measuring assets or liabilities or recognising the gains and losses on them on different bases.
+Financial assets measured at amortised cost A financial asset is measured at amortised cost if it is held within a business model whose objective is to hold financial assets in order to collect contractual cash flows and its contractual terms give rise on specified dates to cash flows that are SPPI on the principal amount outstanding.
+The Fund includes in this category short-term non-financing receivables.

+- Financial assets measured at fair value through profit or loss ("FVPL") A financial asset is measured at fair value through profit or loss if: - (a) Its contractual terms do not give rise to cash flows on specified dates that are SPPI on the principal outstanding; or - (b) It is not held within a business model whose objective is either to collect contractual cash flows, or to both collect contractual cash flows and sell; or - (c) At initial recognition, it is irrevocably designated as measured at fair value through profit or loss when doing so eliminates or significantly reduces a measurement or recognition inconsistency that would otherwise arise from measuring assets or liabilities or recognising the gains and losses on them on different bases.